Tim Thorn: Nine lives

-Thorn is renowned for his '9 lives' after surviving 10 major airborne emergencies:
+Thorn was renowned for his '9 lives' after surviving 10 major airborne emergencies:

 8 July 1965-Jet Provost (XX549).
 With Flying Officer E Hempson Flamed-out (jet engine stopped).
 Landed safely at RAF Little Rissington.

 26 May 1966 - Jet Provost.
 With Pilot Officer M Sedman (student) ejected after mid-air collision with four aircraft in formation over Woodborough, Nottinghamshire, north of Nottingham.

 28 September 1967 - Jet Provost.
 With Pilot Officer Mussett (student) landed with only 2 wheels locked down.

 12 February 1969-Hunter FR(10)(XE599).
 Landed with no nose under-carriage at Bahrain Airport.

 27 May 1969 - Hunter FR(10)(XF436).
 Aircraft caught fire after take-off.
 Force landed with no engine.

 28 July 1969 - Hunter FR(10)(XF441).
 Only one wing fuel tank fed.
 Safe emergency landing.

 11 May 1970 - Hunter FR(10)(XF428).
 Aircraft engine flamed-out (Stopped) 300 ft after take-off.
 Turned aircraft back towards runway for dead stick (no engine) landing.

 24 May 1974 - Chipmunk (WZ877) With Air Cadet, engine seized -Forced landed on golf course.

 10 September 1974 - Schleswig-Holstein.
 Survived parachute descent with unopened parachute jumping from Hercules aircraft flying at 650 ft at night.

 13 December 1997 - Bulldog (XX639) with Air Cadet experienced a catastrophic engine failure at 350 ft after take-off.
 Turned aircraft back to force-land safely back on reciprocal runway.

-Retirement
+Retirement and death

 After he had prematurely retired from the RAF having achieved over 8,000 single seat flying hours and a total of 123 parachute descents, Thorn joined De Beers as the Head of Security for the Diamond Company with worldwide responsibility.
 At the same time he joined the Royal Air Force Volunteer Reserve (Training) Branch in December 1995 with the rank of flying officer.
 In December 1997 he was awarded a Green Endorsement for an instance of Exceptional Flying Skill and Judgement when flying with an Air Training Corps (ATC) cadet in a RAF Tutor aircraft he successfully completed a forced landing back onto the airfield from 350 feet after the engine had failed and the propeller stopped.
 He was promoted to the rank of flight lieutenant in 2003.
 After 13 years service in the RAFVR he was awarded the Cadet medal in 2008.
 In November 2000, together with the Metropolitan Police Flying Squad he was heavily involved in successfully denying an attempt to steal £350 million display of De Beers diamonds (the Millennium Star and 11 unique Blue Diamonds) from the Millennium Dome, Greenwich, London.
 In 2005, he retired from De Beers at the age of 60 years and formed his own Security Consultancy Company dealing with the Jewellery Retail Trade and Diamond/Gold Mines.
 As a consequence of a change of RAF policy on the maximum age of RAF pilots he was forced to cease flying on 31 January 2010 but continued to run his consultancy until April 2019 when he finally retired at the age of 77 years.

+Thorn died from oesophageal cancer on 19 April 2026, aged 83.